RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_tree_building.md

 ___

 ### Task 5
-In the terminal, type `iqtree -s omicron_subset_countries_aligned.fasta -m TESTONLY`
+In the terminal, type `iqtree -s nig-af2-seqs_aligned.fasta -m TESTONLY`

 What is the best fitting model according to corrected akaike information criteria?
 Make a note of this!